 Most people are pretty immune to advertising that tells them how good an offer is.
 Defence Australia instead tries to show its audience, not tell, just how diverse and action-packed a week in the Navvy can be.

 The hand-held style of shooting plays into this sense of authenticity and it doesn’t feel overly produced or polished.

 The campaign clearly promotes the USPs of the role; adventure, an active lifestyle, travel – all while doing important, rewarding work.

 Finally, this video isn’t trying to attract “indoorsy types” or a corporate persona.
-The shooting style and action packed imagery appeals well to the intended targeted audience.
+The shooting style and action-packed imagery appeal well to the intended targeted audience.

-The Worst Australian Government Recruitment Video: 7 Days in The Navy
+The Worst Australian Government Recruitment Video: The Game-Changers Campaign.

 - Authenticity can’t be faked or scripted